At a Glance

 - Develop vocational proficiency and leadership ability in the specialized field of youth ministry.

 Azusa Pacific Seminary utilizes an experiential learning model.
-The Master of Divinity (M.Div.), Master of Arts in Pastoral Studies (MAPS), Master of Arts in Youth Ministry (MAYM), and the Doctor of Ministry (D.Min.) programs intentionally integrate biblical, theological, and ministerial studies with ministerial practice.
-Field education, the central component in the M.Div., MAPS, and MAYM degree programs, facilitates the integration of academic learning and experience in ministry.
+The MAYM program intentionally integrates biblical, theological, and ministerial studies with ministerial practice.
+Mentored Ministry, the central component of the program, facilitates the integration of academic learning and experience in ministry.
 Students are required to devote at least eight hours per week to some form of supervised ministry for the duration of their master’s degree program.

 Classroom experience is in concentrated sessions during two-week residency periods held each January and July.